 How To Make Sfenj, The Traditional Moroccan Donuts (Moroccan Fried Cake):

-- To prepare about 12 donuts, you will need:
+To prepare 12 donuts, you need:

 - 3 cups all-purpose Flour